-A facing is a shaped piece of fabric which is used to finish raw edges of a garment neckline, front and back openings and armholes.
+A facing is a shaped piece of fabric that is used to finish the raw edges of a garment’s neckline, front, and back openings, and armholes.
 A shaped facing is cut to the shape of the edge it will finish off.
 It is usually strengthened by ironing interfacing on and then stitched to the right side of the garment.
 Facings can also be used as a decorative feature which is finished off on the right side of the garment.

 There are different types of facings.
 Shaped facings are cut separately, using a pattern.
-Examples are the round and square neckline as illustrated below.
+Examples are the round and square necklines, as illustrated below.

 SEWING THE ROUND NECK FACING

 Depending on the style and type of fabric used for a garment, it may be necessary to interface and staystitch the garment’s neckline and neck facings before attaching the facing to the garment.
 It is best to examine the fabric beforehand to determine a course of action that will produce the best results.

 Cut the garment, facing and interfacing out.
 Press the interfacing to the wrong side of the facing pieces with a steam iron.